kumpan/unikorn/content/web/2023-12-05-data-collection.md

   alt: The Key to Successful Data Collection
 hero:
   heading: Successful Data Collection
-  preamble: To be able to measure and follow up defined KPIs, data collection is
+  preamble: To be able to follow up defined KPIs, data collection is required.
-    required.
     Whenever sites or tools are updated, analysis of the data collection is required to ensure that the data remains reliable.
 Therefore, regular review by experts in analytics and tag management is necessary.
 Unikorn's analysis team is specialised in measuring web interaction and tag management.
   featured_image:
     src: ../assets/data-collection.svg
     alt: The Key to Successful Data Collection